STLCC - Quick Facts

-- For every $1 invested in their STLCC education, students receive a return on that investment of more than $5 in higher future income over their working careers.
+- Research shows that for every $1 invested in their STLCC education, students receive a return on that investment of $5.10 in higher future income over their working careers.

-- From a taxpayer perspective, every $1 of state or local tax money invested in STLCC returns $2.10.
+- From a taxpayer perspective, every $1 of state or local tax money invested in STLCC returns $2.40 in benefits.

-- STLCC’s annual impact on St. Louis is $2.5 billion or approximately 2.7 percent of the total St. Louis area economy.
+- STLCC’s annual impact on St. Louis is $2 billion, or approximately 1.9 percent of the total St. Louis area economy.

-- STLCC contributes $158 million in taxable income to the Missouri economy each year.
+- STLCC contributes more than $178 million in taxable income to the Missouri economy each year.

-- Compared to someone with only a high school diploma, associate degree graduates earn $13,300 more annually, on average, over the course of a working lifetime.
+- Compared to someone with only a high school diploma, associate degree graduates, on average, earn $10,600 more annually over the course of a working lifetime.